coala/coala/docs/Developers/Writing_Linter_Bears.rst

 ----------------

 First of all, we need the linter executable that we are going to use.
-In this tutorial we will build the PylintTutorialBear so we need Pylint, a common linter for Python.
+In this tutorial, we will build the PylintTutorialBear so we need Pylint, a common linter for Python.
 It can be found `here <https://www.pylint.org/>`__.
 Since it is a python package we can go ahead and install it with